Maghdouché

-Maghdouché (مغدوشة, Maghdoushe) is a municipality in the South Governorate of Lebanon.
+Maghdouché (مغدوشة) is a municipality in the South Governorate of Lebanon.
 It is located 50 km south of Beirut and 8 km southeast of Sidon.
 The village lies 3 km inland from the Mediterranean, occupying a hill with elevation ranging between 200 and 229 meters above sea level.

 Demographics

 In 2014, Christians made up 99.26% of registered voters in Maghdouché.
 78.48% of the voters were Greek Catholics and 14.12% were Maronite Catholics.

 Maghdouché has a permanent population of 8,000 inhabitants, the majority of whom are Melkite Greek Catholics and few Maronite Catholics.
 The population of the town doubles when the expatriates return to spend their summer vacations in their ancestral home.

 Economy

 Maghdouché's main industry is agriculture.
 The town produces grapes and citrus fruits, especially oranges.
 The town is famous for its orange-blossom water.
 In April 2006, USAID funded a $195,000 cooperative of flower blossom and rose water production center, which will serve more than 950 farmers in Maghdouche area.